mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

       x: Input tensor representing an image
       t_embed: The time-embedding vector for the current timestep
     """
-    # Pad the input so that it is 32x32, to enable downsampling to
+    # Pad the input so that it is 32x32.
+This enables downsampling to
-    # 16x16, to 8x8, and finally to 4x4 at the bottom of the "U"
+    # 16x16, then to 8x8, and finally to 4x4 at the bottom of the "U"
     x = F.pad(x, (2,2,2,2), 'constant', 0)

     # Down-blocks of the U-Net compress the image down to a smaller